CerebusOSS/pycbsdk/README.md

 ## Limitations

 * This library takes exclusive control over the UDP socket on port 51002 and thus cannot be used with Central, nor any other instance of `pycbsdk`.
 You only get one instance of `pycbsdk` _or_ Central per machine.
+  * [CereLink](https://github.com/CerebusOSS/CereLink)'s cerebus.cbpy uses shared memory and therefore can work in parallel to Central or other cbpy instances.
 * The API is still very sparse and limited in functionality.
 * For now, Python still has the GIL.
 This means that despite using threading, if your callback functions are slow and hold up the PacketHandlerThread, this could hold up datagram retrieval and ultimately cause packets to be dropped.
-  * A possible solution is for your callbacks to simply enqueue the data for a longer-running process to handle.
+  * Callbacks may enqueue the data for a longer-running `multiprocessing` process to handle.
+  * Switch to [No GIL Python](https://peps.python.org/pep-0703/) as soon as it is available.
+  * Use pycbsdk to prototype an application in a language that uses real parallelism.